SphericalCowww/ROS_init_practice/ros2_ws4_controller/README.md

     ros2 topic list
     ros2 topic echo /serial_lifecycle_receiver

-Arduino as the receiver to control PCA9685, and ROS as the lifecycle:
+Using the same circuit configuration as shown in the figure of the previous section.
+We can use Arduino as the receiver to control PCA9685, and ROS as the lifecycle to transmit the on/off signal:

     # upload to Arduino: /src/my_robot_firmware/firmware/Arduino_serial_communicator/Arduino_serial_receiver_PCA9685.ino
     ros2 run my_robot_firmware_py Arduino_serial_lifecycle --ros-args -p port:=/dev/ttyACM0